This low calorie Nutribullet smoothie will also calm you.

-Use fresh ginger root whenever possible.
-The ground is not the same in terms of taste or benefits.
+Ground ginger is not the same in terms of taste or benefits.

-Note: normally it is recommended that adults have no more than 4 grams ginger per day or 1 if preganant.
+Note: normally it is recommended that adults have no more than 4 grams ginger per day or 1 if pregnant.
 Adjust this recipe as desired for that.

 Ginger carrot smoothie recipe for your Nutribullet or other blender is below!

 Amount Per Serving: Calories: 112 Total Fat: 1g Saturated Fat: 0g Trans Fat: 0g Cholesterol: 0mg Sodium: 11mg Carbohydrates: 29g Fiber: 6g Sugar: 20g Protein: 1g